hvnsweeting/pynosed/README.md

 sysadmin must proficient with.

 But writing python script which calls these tools are just
-- un-pythonic - it makes you not look like really know some Python
 - creates unnecessary subprocess - which costs more resources
 - less-portable, depends on these tools version/feature.
-One runs on Linux might not run on your colleague shiny MacBook.
+One runs on Linux might not run on your colleague shiny MacBook and it gets worse when need to run on Windows, too..
+- un-pythonic - it makes you not look like really know some Python

 So let's write all those in Python.
 It's put aside what you already learned and used for years on CLI, but I promise, that is simpler than the back time you leart those UNIX tools.

+NOTE: **this tutorial does not target to "reinvent" UNIX tools, or replacing those tools for daily usage, but as a guide to archive their features as part of your bigger python application.**

 ## cat